In 2023, Demand And ABM Leaders Must Stay Focused On Long-Term Success

 Two-thirds of B2B business and technology professionals identified improving environmental sustainability as a high or critical business priority for their organization in the next 12 months, while in a separate study, 36% of B2B marketers called out “lower carbon footprint” as a key benefit of virtual events.
 As the pandemic fades, marketers must be careful not to overrotate back to in-person events.
 Instead, they should continue to exploit the full range of virtual and hybrid event options to ensure that they are both audience-focused while contributing to broader sustainability goals.

 Not a client and would like to learn more?
-Get in touch.
+Explore our complimentary planning guide for B2B marketing leaders.